cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 $ npm start
 ```

 It should automatically open the browser for you and you should see a simple page.
-If not, open it to [`http://localhost:3000`](http://localhost:3000).
+If not, open [`http://localhost:3000`](http://localhost:3000).

 ### Copy the React app files